-6.3.
-Estimated sustainable yield
+6.3 Estimated sustainable yield

-The ESY is the amount of water that can be extracted from the water resource to support declared beneficial uses that is sustainable.
+The ESY is the amount of water that can be allocated from the water resource to support declared beneficial uses that is sustainable.

-The process for determining the ESY follows department practices that began with revisiting existing knowledge of the water resource, identifying the environmental values associated with water, including cultural values where they have been described, considering natural variability and water requirements of these values, and finally, determining how much water can be taken from a water resource for beneficial uses.
+The process for determining the ESY follows department practices that began with revisiting existing knowledge of the water resource, identifying the environmental values associated with water, including cultural where described, considering natural variability and water requirements of these values, and finally, determining how much water can be taken from a water resource for beneficial uses.